d-kozak/enticing/documentation/architecture.md

 ![alt text](../img/components.png)
 * Web frontend
     * web interface of the search engine
-* Webserver
+* WebServer
     * handles the web frontend
+    * provides user authentication
+    * maintains a database with search configurations
-* Console client
+* ConsoleClient
     * Queries index servers from the command line
-* Index server
+* IndexServer
     * processes EQL queries on it's indexed data
+    * returns CorpusFormat, SearchResults, ContextExtensions or FullDocuments
-* Index builder
+* IndexBuilder
-    * prepares indexes for index servers
+    * prepares indexes from mg4j files for IndexServers

 ## Modules
-The whole repository is a gradle multi-project consisting of the submodules shown on the following diagram.
+The whole repository is a gradle multi-module project consisting of the submodules shown in the following diagram.
 ![alt text](../img/modules.png)
 Responsibilities of each module are the following.
 * frontend